 The aim is that the convenience of SSO can be combined with the security of MFA in a way that works for users and gives the business the security and confidence it needs.

 It’s an exciting time to be helping customers make the transition to these new technologies.
+Explore DigitalPersona authentication security which offers single sign-on and multifactor capabilities.

 Jeff Carpenter is Director of Identity and Access Management solutions at Crossmatch.
 In this role, he is responsible for evangelizing Crossmatch’s DigitalPersona® solution.
 In his 10+ years in cybersecurity, Jeff has held positions with a number of top tier cybersecurity and technology companies, most recently he was with RSA, a Dell Technologies company.
 Jeff earned a Bachelor of Science degree in Business Administration from Creighton University in Omaha, Nebraska.
 He holds both a Certified Information Systems Security Professional (CISSP) and a Certified Cloud Security Professional (CCSP) designation.